-A number of people have asked me what it takes for them to become a church member.
-Most recently, I talked to someone who was concerned she couldn’t become a member because we United Methodists believe a person can “make shipwreck of his/her faith” and lose salvation.
-She, on the other hand, believes once someone is saved, they are always saved.
-Did that disqualify her for membership?
+Several people have asked me what it takes for them to become a church member.
+Most recently, someone asked if we would prevent her from joining because of her beliefs about salvation.
+She believes once someone is saved, they are always saved.
+We United Methodists believe a person can lose salvation.
+They can “make shipwreck” of their faith.
+Did that difference disqualify her for membership?

 What about the man cheating on his wife who wants to join the church?
 Can he join?
 A situation a friend of mine had a few years ago.

 How about the nominal Buddhist, atheist, Mormon, or agnostic who wants to join to please a spouse?

 If they’re willing to attend my membership 101 class, memorize the mission statement, and turn in a financial pledge, are they ready to join?

 My answer to the question, “What does it take to become a member?” is the same for anyone.
 You must be baptized and be able to answer the questions we ask at baptism without winking.

 On behalf of the whole Church, I ask you:

 - Do you renounce the spiritual forces of wickedness, reject the evil powers of this world, and repent of your sin?

 - Do you accept the freedom and power God gives you to resist evil, injustice, and oppression in whatever forms they present themselves?

 - Do you confess Jesus Christ as your Savior, put your whole trust in his grace, and promise to serve him as your Lord, in union with the Church which Christ has opened to people of all ages, nations, and races?